GonCar/hello-world/README.md

 # hello-world
-I tiny typing for me, great code for tomorrow
+//A tiny typing for me, great code for tomorrow
+//This is a slightly different page